olivia-ruesc/Research_Projects/PredictingGPAatWIU/README.md

 - Average hours spent on phone per day
 - An overall satisfaction rating of the university

-This project was done to demonstrait the ability to use linear algebra in Python to conduct real research.
+This project was then presented to the Mathematics Department at Western Illinois University.

+---

+## Skills Used

+This project took the following skills:
+- Python coding
+- Numpy, Pandas, and Matplotlib
+- Matrix manipulation
+- Interpreting Data